Cloudy night leads to a stormy Saturday

 So much for Winter…for now!
 We hit 70 at Bradley today, more reminiscent of Mid May weather than late February.
-Clouds roll in tonight, and by tomorrow, an incoming storm brings clouds, scattered showers, and more steady rain late into the evening.
+Clouds and low fog roll in overnight, and by tomorrow, an incoming storm brings clouds, scattered showers, and more steady rain late into the evening.

 I’m not ruling out the opportunity for thunderstorms either!
-Highs on Saturday reach the lower 60s, but behind the front, we’ll only top out in the mid 40s, underneath sunshine.
+Highs on Saturday reach the lower-mid 60s, but behind the front, we’ll only top out in the mid 40s, underneath sunshine for your Sunday.
 Mild weather for next week, with still no snow in sight.

 Be sure to download the FOX 61 Weather app for the latest.